ArcanaFramework/pydra2app/docs/source/data_model.rst

 derivatives derived from them.
 Datasets are organised into trees that classify a series of data points (e.g. imaging sessions) by a "hierarchy" of branches (e.g. groups > subjects > sessions).
-For example, the following dataset consisting of imaging sessions is sorted by subjects, then longintudinal timepoints
+For example, the following dataset consisting of imaging sessions is sorted by subjects, then longintudinal visits

 .. code-block::

     my-dataset
     ├── subject1
-    │   ├── timepoint1
+    │   ├── visit1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── timepoint2
+    │   └── visit2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
     ├── subject2
-    │   ├── timepoint1
+    │   ├── visit1
     │   │   ├── t1w_mprage
     │   │   ├── t2w_space
     │   │   └── bold_rest
-    │   └── timepoint2
+    │   └── visit2
     │       ├── t1w_mprage
     │       ├── t2w_space
     │       └── bold_rest
     └── subject3
-        ├── timepoint1
+        ├── visit1
         │   ├── t1w_mprage
         │   ├── t2w_space
         │   └── bold_rest
-        └── timepoint2
+        └── visit2
             ├── t1w_mprage
             ├── t2w_space
             └── bold_rest

-The leaves of the tree contain data from specific "imaging session" data points, as designated by the combination of one of the three subject IDs and one of the two timepoint IDs.
+The leaves of the tree contain data from specific "imaging session" data points, as designated by the combination of one of the three subject IDs and one of the two visit IDs.

 While the majority of data items are stored in the leaves of the tree, data can exist for any branch.
 For example, an analysis may use